ufodia/RCKangaroo-RTX-30xx-/README.md

 <b>-gpu</b>		which GPUs are used, for example, "035" means that GPUs #0, #3 and #5 are used.
 If not specified, all available GPUs are used.

--pubkey		public key to solve, both compressed and uncompressed keys are supported.
+<b>-pubkey</b>		public key to solve, both compressed and uncompressed keys are supported.
 If not specified, software starts in benchmark mode and solves random keys.

--start		start offset of the key, in hex.
+<b>-start</b>		start offset of the key, in hex.
 Mandatory if "-pubkey" option is specified.
 For example, for puzzle #85 start offset is "1000000000000000000000".

--range		bit range of private the key.
+<b>-range</b>		bit range of private the key.
 Mandatory if "-pubkey" option is specified.
 For example, for puzzle #85 bit range is "84" (84 bits).
 Must be in range 32...170.

--dp		DP bits.
+<b>-dp</b>		DP bits.
 Must be in range 14...60.
 Low DP bits values cause larger DB but reduces DP overhead and vice versa.

 When public key is solved, software displays it and also writes it to "RESULTS.TXT" file.